uz0/llm/docs/02_context.md

 ---
 layout: default
-title: "Context Management"
+title: "Context Windows and Sub-Agents"
 order: 2
 ---

-# Context Management
+# Context Windows and Sub-Agents

-Master context window management, token economics, and optimization strategies for working efficiently with LLMs, with specific focus on Claude API and implementation details.
+Level up from basic prompts to understanding context - the BIG prompt that agents use to gather tool results, previous conversation, project files (like CLAUDE.md), and handle sub-agents for complex work without polluting the main conversation.

 ## Learning Objectives

 After completing this module, you will be able to:
-- Understand how context windows work and their limitations
-- Optimize token usage for cost and performance
-- Manage context effectively in long conversations
+- Understand context as "BIG prompt" = system + history + tool results + project files
-- Implement context compression and summarization strategies
+- Recognize context pollution and how it degrades LLM performance
-- Monitor and control context pollution
+- Use sub-agents (like Plan mode) to isolate work and keep main context clean
-- Understand Claude API-specific implementation details
+- Understand that this is just HTTP requests to GPT-like APIs, not magic
+- Debug context overflow issues and manage token costs effectively

 ## Prerequisites

 - Completion of [01_prompt](01_prompt.md)
-- Basic understanding of LLM APIs
+- You understand prompts are structured input, not conversation
+- Ready to learn about context management complexity

 ## Course Module Content

 ### Understanding Context Windows

 #### What is Context?

-**Context** is everything the LLM "sees" when generating a response:
+(The BIG Prompt)

+**Context = The BIG prompt that includes:**

-1. **System Prompt**: Core instructions about the LLM's role and capabilities (typically 30-70k tokens)
+1. **System Prompt**: Claude Code's internal instructions (50k+ tokens - fixed overhead)
+2. **CLAUDE.md**: Your project-specific rules and patterns (if you created one)
-2. **Your Messages**: All messages you've sent in the conversation
+3. **Your Messages**: All prompts you've sent this session
-3. **LLM Responses**: All previous responses from the LLM
+4. **Agent Responses**: All previous LLM outputs
-4. **Hidden Summaries**: Compacted versions of old exchanges to save space
-5. **Tool Results**: Output from tools the agent has used (file reads, bash commands, web searches)
+5. **Tool Results**: File reads, bash outputs, search results, API calls
-6. **Memory/Project Files**: Project-specific instructions if configured
+6. **Hidden Summaries**: Compacted old messages when approaching token limit
+7. **Sub-Agent Results**: Summaries returned from specialized agents

+**Think of it this way:** Every tool call adds its output to your context window.
+Read a 10k file? +10k tokens.
+Run a command? +500 tokens.
+This accumulates until the LLM performance degrades or costs explode.

 #### Context Overflow Management